syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/date-time-axis.md

-The following table describes the result of applying some common date time formats to the `LabelFormat` property
+The following table describes the result of applying some common date time formats to the `LabelFormat` property.

 <!-- markdownlint-disable MD033 -->